Sunday morning talk show: Characteristics of guests

 The prominent guests appearing on these programs include U.S. Senators, U.S. Representatives, state governors, candidates for President and Vice president, cabinet secretaries, White House officials, and directors of federal agencies.
 U.S. military leaders, ambassadors, and religious leaders as well as prominent journalists and commentators.
 Members of prominent think tanks such as Brookings, Center for American Progress, AEI, Cato, Hoover, and Heritage also are often invited to appear on the Sunday morning talk shows.

 Various studies have criticized the shows for inviting predominantly white male guests.
 A study of the three shows on ABC, CBS and NBC from 1997 to 2005 found that the balance between Republicans and Democrats was fairly equal (52% Republicans), 61% of the journalists on the shows were conservative during the Clinton administration and that rose to 69% when George W. Bush's was president.
 In 2010, a study found that a relatively small number of senior senators, all of whom were white males, accounted for the majority of all Congressional guests on the five most popular shows.
 In 2021, the Women's Media Center published a study that showed overall 70% of the guests were male.

-The Full Ginsburg

-The programs are generally aired live or pre-recorded, broadcasting from Washington, D.C., providing easy access to many political leaders.
-Many individuals appear via satellite or in studio for two or more of the programs on a given Sunday.
-Since Fox News Sundays debut in 1996, several individuals have appeared on all five programs on the same day.
-William H. Ginsburg, attorney for Monica Lewinsky's family during the Lewinsky scandal, was the first to perform what would be named in his honor as the "Full Ginsburg."
-More common is an interviewee appearing on different shows in consecutive weeks; for instance, a Presidential candidate may appear on Meet the Press one week, This Week the next, and Fox News Sunday the week after that.

 Australia

-Currently, only two Sunday morning political programs exist in Australia.
-This includes Insiders on the ABC and the upcoming Speers on Sunday on Sky News Live.
-Former shows include Network Ten's Meet the Press (1992-2013), Nine Network's Sunday (1981–2008), Sky News Live's Sunday Agenda (2010-2017) and The Bolt Report (2011-2015).
-The latter became a nightly primetime show in 2016.
+Currently, only two Sunday morning political programs exist in Australia - Insiders on the ABC and Sunday Agenda on Sky News Australia.
+Former shows include Network Ten's Meet the Press (1992-2013), Nine Network's Sunday (1981–2008), The Bolt Report (2011-2015) and Speers on Sunday on Sky News Australia (2018-2019).
+The Bolt Report became a nightly primetime show in 2016.
 The three free-to-air commercial broadcasters air general morning news programs Weekend Sunrise (Seven), Weekend Today (Nine) and Studio 10 (Ten) which include some political coverage.